mjcaisse/cppnow-website/src/pages/about/faq.md

 #### Do I have to use PowerPoint?

-No. OpenOffice.org's Impress and Apple's Keynote are popular alternatives.
+No. OpenOffice.org's Impress and Apple's Keynote are popular alternatives and there are many others.